In partnership with ICES, the Catholic university of the Vendée

 Production and publication of a substantial piece of written work (novel, play, screenplay, collection of short stories, collection of poetry or work of non-fiction) or of a portfolio of smaller published pieces, under the guidance of a personal writing tutor.

-The course fees are yet to be fixed, but are likely to be in the region of 6,000 euros per year over the two-year course.
+The course fees are 5,500 euros per year over the two-year course.
 This includes all the residentials, with full board accommodation.
-We expect to confirm costs in early 2019.

 Chavagnes Tutors for the Catholic Liberal Arts MA

 Denis Boyles is a journalist, editor, university lecturer and the author/editor of several books of poetry, travel/history, criticism, humor, practical advice and essays, including Design Poetics (1975), The Modern Man’s Guide to Life (1986), African Lives (1989), Man Eaters Motel (1991), A Man’s Life: The Complete Instructions (1996), The Pocket Professor series (2001) and Vile France (2005), a satirical examination of French elites.
 For several years he wrote commentary on the European press in a column for National Review Online, and was an occasional guest on radio and television programs.